X Close

 By Nazlin Bhimani, on 1 March 2019

 Back in Time for School takes a group of fifteen children and their teachers back through time to experience what schooling was like at different times, from the Victorian period up to the 1990s.
-Last summer, I was involved in doing some research for the second episode on the ‘King’s English’, which was a speech and language programme that began in the interwar period.
-To do this, I used the BBC Broadcasts for Schools Collection which I have introduced in an earlier post on the IOE Library’s blog, Newsam News.
+Last summer, I was involved in doing some research for the second episode on the ‘King’s English’, and I used the BBC Broadcasts for Schools Collection.

-The BBC introduced wireless lessons for schools during the interwar period, the earliest of these date from 1924.
-Schools were expected to adapt their timetables to accommodate these lessons and the BBC were keen on the ‘wireless teacher’ and the ‘class teacher’ collaborating so that both the children and the class teachers would ‘enter into the spirit of the lesson’.
-Class teachers were also expected to use the pamphlets produced by the BBC as guides and to make time after the transmission to answer questions that may arise.
+To understand the context of this programme, it’s important to note that the BBC introduced wireless lessons for schools during the interwar period, with the earliest of these dating from 1924.
+Schools were expected to adapt their timetables to accommodate these lessons, and the BBC were keen on the ‘wireless teacher’ and the ‘class teacher’ collaborating so that both the children and the class teachers would ‘enter into the spirit of the lesson’.
+Teachers were to report to the BBC any difficulties they experienced with the broadcast transmission and to comment on the content of the lessons.
+Class teachers were also expected to use the pamphlets produced by the BBC as guides and to make time after the transmission to answer questions that might arise.
 This would, according to the BBC, ‘treble the value of the lesson’!
-[1] Teachers were to report to the BBC any difficulties they experienced with the broadcast transmission and to comment on the content of the lessons.
+[1]

-The ‘King’s English’ began life as ‘Our Native Tongue’ in the 1920s.
-The title is representative of the focus on the importance of English as the language of the Empire and the necessity of ensuring young children learnt how to speak the native tongue.
-The programme had several name changes: In 1927, it changed its name to ‘Speech and Language’; from 1931 to 1934, it was called ‘King’s English’; and subsequently, it became ‘English Speech’.
+The BBC’s commitment to language education took shape through several programmes.
+The first of these, ‘Our Native Tongue’, began in the 1920s.
+The title reflected the focus on the importance of English as the language of the Empire and the necessity of ensuring young children learnt how to speak the native tongue.
+The programme evolved through several names: In 1927, it changed to ‘Speech and Language’; from 1931 to 1934, it was called ‘King’s English’; and subsequently, it became ‘English Speech’.

-In the early days, the programme was presented by A. Lloyd James who was a lecturer in phonetics at the London School of [African and] Oriental Studies (SOAS).
+To deliver this ambitious educational goal, the programme was presented by A. Lloyd James, a lecturer in phonetics at the London School of [African and] Oriental Studies (SOAS).
 Lloyd James was a Welshman and a founding member of what later became the BBC’s Advisory Committee on Spoken English.[2]
 In the 1927 volume of the schedules of school broadcasts, Lloyd James explained to teachers:

 The object of the talks is to arouse interest in the sounds of our native tongue, and to give some practical training in hearing and making these sounds.
 Each practical lesson will be preceded by a little talk on some aspect of the subject.
 Very elementary notions of the history of our language may form a part of these talks, and may occasionally be read in the actual pronunciation of Chaucer and Shakespeare to give the children some idea of what English sounded like in those days.